-Settlement of the Offering, occurred on October 2, 2023 when €299.8 million was received for the EUR shares and \$31.5 was received for the USD shares, net of \$10.0 of underwriting fees.
-Additionally, the Company incurred \$5.5 \$6.0 in estimated other professional fees.
+The Company received \$348.4 from the Offering, net of \$10.0 of underwriting fees.
+Additionally, the Company incurred \$6.0 in other professional fees.
 The underwriting fees and other professional fees incurred in connection with the Offering were incremental costs directly attributable to the issuance and thus were presented as a reduction of Equity in the Condensed Consolidated Balance Sheets.